Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

     members and some other Tuleap users.
     In this case, you might be tempted to build a user group from project members and to add the other users to the group.
-    It's a bad way to do this: we advise you to use project members ugroup and a second ugroup with the non project members you want to grant permission.
+    It's a bad way to do this: we advise you to use project members group and a second group with the non project members you want to grant permission.
-    Indeed if you just create a ugroup with all members, it will be painful to maintain : new project members won't be automatically add to your custom ugroup, each time new member is add to project you will have to update your custom ugroup.
+    Indeed if you just create a group with all members, it will be painful to maintain: new project members won't be automatically added to your custom group, each time new member is added to project you will have to update your custom group.

 Deleting a User Group
 ~~~~~~~~~~~~~~~~~~~~~

 User groups can be deleted.
-Click on the trash icon next to the
+Click on the delete button next to the
 group name in the group management page to suppress the user group
 from the database.
 Only custom user groups can be deleted.